Magnolia Syrup: A Gingery Floral Sweet Treat

 We have a Magnolia x loebneri growing in the garden and it’s beautiful.
 Every year it flowers prolifically.
 Sadly, this year has been so windy, the blossoms are blowing off nearly as fast as they’re forming.
 So it seemed like a good time to harvest some of them and try out a recipe or two.
 Even though the petals on this one aren’t particularly fleshy.

-One of the best edible species is meant to be Magnolia x soulangeana.
+One of the best edible species is Magnolia x soulangeana.
 So if you have one of those, it’s a good one with which to start your edible magnolia journey.
 Magnolia grandiflora is another and it just so happens we have one of those in the garden too.
 So I’m looking forward to trying a flower when one comes into bloom.
 They bloom infrequently and sparsely in my experience.

 As well as the magnolia syrup, we also pickled some of the petals.
 Turns out they’re really good and we shall be making them again.
 They look and taste a little like Japanese pickled ginger.
 They’d be great with sushi although we found they make a lovely accompaniment to bread and cheese.